On Dynamic Distributed Computing: NOW: Overlay of clusters

+A node of a cluster $C$ is linked to all the other nodes of $C$ and knows their identities.
+An edge between two clusters $C_i$ and $C_j$ in $\G^R$ means that all nodes of $C_i$ are linked to all nodes of $C_j$ and know their identities (and \emph{vice-versa}).
+A node only needs to know the identities of the nodes in its cluster and the neighboring ones.
 The initialization phase (Section \ref{initialisation}) is itself divided into two sub-phases.
-First, an algorithm is run in order for the nodes to acquire a global knowledge of the nodes in the network.
-Afterwards, a Byzantine agreement algorithm \cite{King2010} is used to construct an initial partition forming the basis of the overlay $\G^R$.
+First, a discovery algorithm is run in order for the nodes to acquire a global knowledge of the network.
+Afterwards, a Byzantine agreement algorithm~\cite{King2010} is used to construct an initial overlay of clusters.
+The maintenance phase ensures that each cluster contains more than two thirds of honest nodes whp when nodes join or leave and preserves the properties of the overlay.

-The maintenance phase ensures that the nodes are partitioned into clusters of size $\Theta(\log^2 N)$ such that, with high probability, all clusters contain a majority of honest nodes.
-In order to achieve this, we design rules to manage the clusters based on OVER, the distributed protocol described in Section \ref{expander} which maintains an overlay over the clusters which has good expansion properties and low degree.